JosefinE7/MS3_book_club/README.md

 **Navbar**

 - At the top of the page there is a navigation bar that gives you different options depending on your logged in status.
 When not logged in to the page the user is presented with the navigation items of: Home, Log In and Register which all bring you to the connected template when clicked.
 Logged in to the website however, the user will see the same Home navigation item as well as the additional items of Profile, Add Book and Log Out.
-The admin of the website, currently under the username AdminJE, will have the navigation item of: Manage Genres as well as the Home, Profile, Add Book and Log Out option.
+The admin of the website, currently under the username admin, will have the navigation item of: Manage Genres as well as the Home, Profile, Add Book and Log Out option.

 **Home page**